Bornstranger/Leetcode-notes/leetcode-notes.md

 Output: [9,4] or [4,9]

 ## 🔍 Approach
-Convert both input arrays to Sets to eliminate duplicates.
+- Convert both input arrays to Sets to eliminate duplicates.

-Iterate through one set and check if each element exists in the other set.
+- Iterate through one set and check if each element exists in the other set.

-If yes, push it to the result array.
+- If yes, push it to the result array.

-Return the result.
+- Return the result.

-This approach ensures time-efficient lookup using the Set.has() method.
+- This approach ensures time-efficient lookup using the Set.has() method.

-## 🧠 Code Explanation
+## 🧠 Javascipt Solution
 ```js
 var intersection = function(nums1, nums2) {
     let set1 = new Set(nums1);